Skip to navigation Skip to content

 The Link documents to a WIN screen displays

-For a new registration or if invalidation is needed:
+For a new registration or to invalidate:

 • select the Do you want to register a new claim and link the documents? button